prithmanickam/Green-Workplace/timelog.md

 ### 25 Oct 2023
 * *8 hours*  Created Team Dashboard page and created APIs to fetch relevent data.
 Users can switch between team dashboard if they're in mulitple teams.

+### 26 Oct 2023
+* *1 hour*  Pipeline Fix and Changes due to database stubbing.
+Fixed fetching team dashboard data bug by first check if team has been selected.